Integral filtered Sen theory and applications: Introduction

+As a final remark, we expect these torsion bound results to be useful in future investigations such as the ramified case (cf.~e.g.~ Example \ref{ex: torfree p 2p} and Remark \ref{rem: future}): in some sense, the integral vanishing result only isolates the ``bad" positions, but the torsion bound results control how bad they can be. \end{enumerate} \end{remark}

-\begin{remark} We comment on motivation and possible future applications of Thm. \ref{thm: intro vanishing}. \begin{enumerate} \item Recently, Bhatt--Lurie (cf.~\cite{Bha22}) construct the theory of $F$-gauges.
-They prove that the category of \emph{reflexive} $F$-gauges classify integral crystalline representations, cf. \cite[Thm 6.6.13]{Bha22}.
-Let $\cale$ be the $F$-gauge corresponding to $T$ in Theorem \ref{thm: intro vanishing}.
-Note $\cale$ is not necessarily a vector bundle (over the syntomic stack).
+\begin{remark} We comment on our motivation and possible future applications of Thm. \ref{thm: intro vanishing}. \begin{enumerate} \item As mentioned above, for an integral crystalline representation $T$, Bhatt--Lurie (cf.~\cite{Bha22}) constructs an $F$-gauge $\cale$ which is a \emph{reflexive} sheaf on $(\ok)^\syn$; it is not necessarily a vector bundle.
 Consider the filtered map